 The street (Preßgasse) they walk up looks quite different today thanks to a tragic incident involving a major gas explosion.
-However, the house with the basement and grated windows remains more or less as it was in Before Sunrise:
+However, the house with the basement remains more or less as it was in Before Sunrise:

 Back to the Albertina